 It is an unfortunate truth that we have to teach our kids about the horrors of the world, such as what happened in New York City on September 11, 2001.
 Doing so, however, should be a concept learned little by little, line upon line, as they grow.
-Here are some sensitive ways to teach about 9-11 .
+Here are some sensible ways to teach about 9-11 and Patriot Day to children of a variety of ages.

 “Who were the people that died?” he responded.
 “Tell me their names.”